hashan-7/Cook-AI/README.md

 APIs:

-Google Gemini API - For intelligent recipe generation.
+Spoonacular API - For intelligent recipe and image searching.

 ⚙️ Getting Started
 To get a local copy up and running, follow these simple steps.